 What it means for your business: This is a time when the dish zongzi (粽子a rice parcel with meat) is popular.
 So consider sending this as a gift, as well as giving your well wishes.
 In China-Hong Kong, this is a public holiday.

 The Dragon Boat Festival (DuanwuJie) is a traditional holiday that commemorates the life and death of the famous Chinese Scholar Qu Yuan who drowned himself in protest against the corruption of the era by jumping in the river. #duanwujie #duanwu #photosociety #bestvacations #stanleydragonboat #dragonboatfestival2016 #dragonboatfestival #dragonboat #stanleymarket #instagram #bestoftheday #instamoment

 Key dates: This festival is celebrated twice a year – on the 5th day of the first month of the Chinese lunar calendar and again on 22 July of the Lunar Calendar.
 In 2017, the first date is 1 February 2017 and the second is 12 September 2017.

 Why it is important: This event celebrates the birthday of the God of Wealth.
 It is mainly a remembrance day, not so much a celebration.
-The customs vary between mainland China, Hong Kong, Macau, Taiwan and other communities in South East Asia.
+The customs vary between mainland China, China-Hong Kong, China-Macau, China-Taiwan and other communities in South East Asia.
 In China, one of the traditions involves making larger fruit and traditional offerings to the altar of the God of Wealth in their business.